 The Blackpool Cup is organised by the Sir Tom Finney FC.
 This club is a grassroots club offering children and adults of all social backgrounds the opportunity to play football in a competitive environment.
 Sir Tom Finney FC has 14 youth, 2 senior, 2 ladies and a disabled team in competition.

-The Blackpool Cup is played at the parks of the famous Myerscough College and Uclan Sports Arena in Preston.
-Myerscough Sports Academy has 7 pitches, changing rooms, a canteen and numerous kiosks selling snacks.
+The Blackpool Cup Easter is played at the beautiful sports parks of the famous Uclan Sports Arena in Preston and the brand NEW state of the art purpose built Blackpool Enterprise Zone.
+Blackpool Enterprise Zone is on the edge of Blackpool and has 12 pitches and numerous kiosks selling snacks.
 The Uclan Sports Area has 10 pitches and a restaurant: ‘the Final Whistle’.
-Both venues are located around 30 minutes by car from Blackpool.
+Uclan Sports Arena is around 30 minutes by car from Blackpool.

 Even if Blackpool (140,000 inhabitants) is not the entertainment capital of Europe, it certainly is of the UK.
 The Pleasure Beach, Sandcastle Water Park, Blackpool Zoo, Blackpool Tower, The Big One, Sea Life World, South Pier – the town boasts an endless list of theme parks and entertainment.
 Not mention countless theatres, café-bars, pubs and restaurants and the renowned Hounds Hill Shopping Centre.
 In short, Blackpool is bustling with activity and entertainment.
 You’ll never find time to do it all!